 Disabled staged content types can cause unintended problems if you’re referring to them on a staged site.
 For example, the Asset Publisher portlet and its preferences are always staged.
 If the content types it’s set to display are not enabled for staging, the Asset Publisher can’t access them on a staged site.
 Make sure to plan for the content types you’ll need in your staged site.

-Besides managing the app-specific content, Liferay DXP also operates with several special content types such as pages or users.
+Besides managing the widget-specific content, Liferay DXP also has several special content types such as pages or users.
 For instance, pages are a part of the site and can reference other content types, but in a special way.
-The page references apps, which means publishing a page also implies publishing its apps.
+The page references widgets, which means publishing a page also implies publishing its widgets.
 The content gives the backbone of the site; however, content alone is useless.
-To display content to the end user, you’ll need apps as the building blocks for your site.
+To display content to the end user, you’ll need widgets as the building blocks for your site.

-Before you begin exploring the Staging UI, it’s important to understand the publishing process for staging, and making informed decisions so you use the staging environment efficiently and effectively.
+Before you begin exploring the Staging UI, it’s important to understand the publishing process for staging to make informed decisions so you use the staging environment efficiently and effectively.